AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

         Flux<Object> result = gateway.publish("event");
 ```
-Example when published events have been modified by a dispatcher interceptor.
+_Example when published events have been modified by a dispatcher interceptor.
-Such published modified events are returned to user as result Flux.
+Such published modified events are returned to user as result Flux._

 ## Interceptors

-Reactor gateway offers two types of interceptor: dispatch & result interceptor.
+Reactor gateway offers two types of interceptor: **dispatch** & result handler interceptor.

 These interceptors allow us to centrally define rules & filter that will be applied to a message stream.